The Malta Individual Investor Programme (MIIP)

 Applicants aged 12 years and above are required to submit biometric data in person, while the submission of a passport photo together with relevant forms, suffices for applicants below 12 years of age.

-The Oath of Allegiance must be taken by any dependants aged 18 and above, at the MIIPA offices in Malta.
+The Oath of Allegiance must be taken by any dependents aged 18 and above, at the MIIPA offices in Malta.

 23: How does an applicant benefit from our pre-immigration tax advice services?